Understanding IoMT (Internet of Medical Things)

 At Syncro Medical, we recently completed a project where a “pocket” personal medical device reports data to the patient’s mobile phone using BLE (Bluetooth Low Energy).
 From the phone app, data moved through the Internet to cloud storage.
 Is this IoT?
 By some definitions, no – there is no IP communication on the device itself.
-But the data movement ultimately relies on the Internet, so by the broader definition, yes, it is.
+But the data movement relies on the Internet, so by the broader definition, yes it is.

 Do More With Less

-These tiny processors run at 50-100Mhz, several orders of magnitude slower than a typical desktop CPU.
+These tiny processors run at 45Mhz, several orders of magnitude slower than a typical desktop CPU.
 But for driving sensors and outputs and supporting communications they are more than adequate.
 In Syncro Medical’s early embedded days, we used single core processors that got the job done at 2Mhz!
 Or think about it this way – the low power ARM processor is about 1,000x the speed of the processor that landed Apollo 11 on the moon.
-That ran about 45 kilohertz – yes, kilohertz!
+That ran at about 45 kilohertz – yes kilohertz.

 Sometimes you just want a slice of pi

 But a super low power CPU, while clearly a future direction, is not a requirement for all IoT-MD needs.
 Single Board Computers such as Arduino and Raspberry Pi have been used for many IoT applications.
-The darling of the hobbyist, the Arduino family of SBCs, is a common starting point for many IoT projects.
+The darling of the hobbyist, the Arduino family of SBCs, is a great starting point for many IoT projects.
 But with no actual OS, and limited memory and CPU, it’s easy to max one out.
 The RPi, by contrast, can run several flavors of Linux.
 This allows the user to leverage existing tools for display and communication, and there are tons of available libraries – it’s Linux, after all.

 This brings us to software.
-IoT-MD can take on a lot of forms and for some, a dedicated single thread may get the job done.
+IoT-MD can take on a lot of forms, and for some, a dedicated single-thread may get the job done.
 But the more we move uphill in requirements for I/O, storage and multi-threading, the closer we get to needing an actual OS such as Linux.
 But imagine you are a full Microsoft shop.
-Your legacy code is written using Visual Studio and your developers are pros with Microsoft Tools.
+Your legacy code is written using Visual Studio and your developers are pros with Microsoft tools.
 Linux could be a tough sell.

 Yet Another Windows® Variant?

-One possible solution is Windows 10 IoT Core from Microsoft.
+One possible solution is the recently released Windows 10 IoT Core from Microsoft.
 Is this the last word on IoT development?
 Not exactly, but here is what Microsoft brings to the table: A nicely packaged environment that can use existing Microsoft development models, especially for devices requiring a GUI.
 What if your device has no GUI, you ask?
 Yes, IoT Core can run headless, but then it becomes less distinct from a single-threaded or Linux-hosted device and at a higher hardware cost.